armory/docs-cdaas/content/en/reference/deployment/config-file/targets.md

 ## Common fields

-These fields are declared the same whether your target is AWS Lambda or a Kubernetes cluster.
+These fields are the same whether your target is AWS Lambda or a Kubernetes cluster.

 ### Name